In this extract from Beastly Journeys, Kelsey Camacho tells of travelling through an Arctic blizzard with a pack of huskies in Svalbard.Read more...

 These tours usually depart at the weekend, and can also be used as a one-way passage only, allowing you to stop at the destination (or somewhere along the way) for a night or more.
 Be warned, though, that not all companies will readily pick up embarking passengers along the way.
 An alternative, if you are part of a group, is one of the commercial passenger boats that can be chartered by the hour.
 So far, the season for these cruises lasts from early June (though often limited by ice at this time) into September.
 Schedules for these cruise offers are published one week in advance and can be found in the tourist information office and various hotel lobbies.

-Any motorised traffic is forbidden off the roads, and there are few roads here anyway, other than a few trunk roads around the settlements, with some exceptions for snowmobiles on snow-covered and frozen ground (which, of course, is limited to travel outside of the summer period).
+Any motorised traffic is forbidden off the roads, and there are few roads here anyway, other than a few routes around the settlements, with some exceptions for snowmobiles on snow-covered and frozen ground (which, of course, is limited to travel outside of the summer period).
 There are no connecting roads, not even paths or marked routes, between any of the settlements.
 Accordingly, it makes no real sense for visitors to bring their car or motorbike to Svalbard.
 For the limited road network of Longyearbyen (two trunk roads of 11km each leading out of the settlement), both bicycles and cars can be hired.